MystenLabs/walrus-docs/docs/usage/client-cli.md

 ```

 Additional information such as encoding parameters and sizes, BFT system information, and
-information on the storage nodes and their shard distribution can be viewed with the `--dev`
+information on the storage nodes in the current and (if already selected) the next committee,
+including their node IDs and stake and shard distribution can be viewed with the `--dev` argument:
-argument: `walrus info --dev`.
+`walrus info --dev`.

 ## Storing, querying status, and reading blobs